haydarevren/Cheers/README.md

 | USE | XGBoost | 42.5% | 30.4% | 72.1% | 55.9% |
 | USE | DNN | 36.5% | 34.4% | 59.9% | 59.2% |

+This project was developped during my fellowship at The Data Incubator.